The general linear group as a complete invariant for C*-algebras: Oddly decomposable -algebras

-\begin{lem} Let $(A,B,\varphi,\theta)$ be as in (\ref{note}) with $A$ oddly decomposable.
-Let $e,f\in \IA$ be two idempotents that are not $\is$-equivalent.
-If $\theta$ preserves (resp.\ flips) orthogonality on one of the sets $I_{c_e}$, $I_{c_f}$, then $\theta$ flips (resp.\ preserves) orthogonality on the other set. \end{lem}
+\begin{lemma} Let $(A,B,\varphi,\theta)$ be as in (\ref{note}) with $A$ oddly decomposable.
+Let $e,f$ be two non-trivial idempotents that are not $\is$-equivalent.
+If $\theta$ preserves (resp.\ flips) orthogonality on one of the sets $\I_{c_e}$, $\I_{c_f}$, then $\theta$ flips (resp.\ preserves) orthogonality on the other set. \end{lemma}